dusanlazic/dusanlazic.github.io/_posts/2022-12-04-htb-university-ctf-2022-the-magic-informer-writeup.markdown

 File upload vulnerabilities are common in CTFs, so I opened the page source to take a look at how the form is submitted.

-I scolled down and I found a hyperlink that could be interesting.
+I scrolled down and I found a hyperlink that could be interesting.
 It looks like a download link that takes a filename as a query parameter.
 If that is the case, there is a possibility of a LFI (local file inclusion).

 ![](/uploads/{{ page.permalink }}/ss9.png)